 Bilateral coordination skills include being able to use both sides of the body together in coordinated movements.

 Crossing midline skills and body awareness are an important part of bilateral coordination.
 When all of these work together and the movements are organized and controlled, this is often referred to as bilateral integration.

 Children who struggle with bilateral coordination skills can struggle with many every-day activities such as getting dressed, tying their shoes, fine motor activities such as stringing beads or buttoning, drawing, writing, cutting, catching a ball or throwing, and crawling, walking, climbing stairs, or riding a bike.

-7 Ways to Improve Bilateral Coordination Skills in Kids
+7 Activities to Improve Bilateral Coordination Skills in Kids

 - Stencils: make sure they hold the stencil with one hand while tracing with the other hand.

-- Liter tube: cut off the bottom of 2, two liter bottles.
+- Liter tube: cut off the bottom of 2, two-liter bottles.
 Stuff the bottles with crumpled colored paper.
-Use clear packing tape to connect wide ends of the bottle together.
+Use clear packing tape to connect the wide ends of the bottle together.
 Hand the child hold “handles” with both hands.
-Toss crumpled paper or soft ball for child to hit with the liter tube.
+Toss crumpled paper or softball for the child to hit with the liter tube.

 - Play Four Square: make sure the child uses both hands to bounce the ball.

 - Ball and balloon games: have the child use both hands to pass the ball or balloon overhead, between legs, roll at a target, etc.